Canada’s most adorable coastal towns and villages

 Gibsons, British Columbia

-British Columbia’s Sunshine Coast is a portion of mainland west coast north of Vancouver that is not accessible by road.
+British Columbia’s Sunshine Coast is a portion of Canada's west coast north of Vancouver that is not accessible by road.
 The town of Gibsons is a 40-minute ferry ride from Vancouver, offering a refreshing and relatively quick getaway from the big city.
-Gibsons is best known as the location where the popular Canadian TV show The Beachcombers was filmed in the1970s and 1980s.
-Many Canadians will recognise the Molly’s Reach café, which featured prominently on the program.
+Gibsons is best known as the location where popular Canadian TV show The Beachcombers was filmed in the1970s and 1980s.
+Many Canadians will recognise the Molly’s Reach café, which featured prominently on the programme.

 Thomas Barrat/Shutterstock